firepress-org/themes-content/112_readiness/content_structure/what-can-you-do-with-your-new-blog.md

 As you know, FirePress use the open source platform **Ghost**.

+## Login

 Here is a little post to introduce you to the Ghost editor and get you started.
-You can manage your content by signing in to the admin area at `<your blog URL>/ghost/`.
+You can manage your content by signing in to the admin area at `somename.firepress.org/ghost/` where 'somename' is your dedicated sub-domain.

 When you arrive, you can select this post from a list on the left and see a preview of it on the right.
 Click the little pencil icon at the top of the preview to edit this post and read the next section!

 ## Getting Started